muldjord/skyscraper/OLDERRELEASES.md

+#### Version 2.8.3 (8th December 2018)
+* Added "region" and "lang" options to "[platform]" section of config.ini
+* Added "noResize" variable to "[localDb]" config.ini section
+* Fixed bug where "--query" would stop working when region was autodetected

+#### Version 2.8.2 (7th December 2018)
+* Now autodetects region from filename and prioritizes it when scraping with "screenscraper" unless user has forced region with "--region" option (thank you to "movisman" for suggesting this)
+* Fixed issue where "wheel" artwork would not be fetched for specified region even though it exists
+* Added ".cue" file extension to Amiga

+#### Version 2.8.1 (25th November 2018)
+* Now loads tgdb json files from "~/.skyscraper"

+#### Version 2.8.0 (4th November 2018)
+* Now tries to preserve EmulationStaton gamelist.xml metadata unless new incoming data exists
+* Now tries to preserve AttractMode romlist metadata unless new incoming data exists
+* Improved terminal output a bit with fflush and progress dots
+* Now looks for 'definitions.dat' in base import folder before trying import/[platform] folder

+#### Version 2.7.8 (21st October 2018)
+* Added CRC32 checksum attribute to 'screenscraper' pass
+* Changed the 'import' folder to also look into 'import/[platform]' if it exists so users can create imports per platform.
+Old method also works (Thanks to tacodog for suggesting this)
+* Added 'mpixels' attribute to compositor layers that allows users to scale images to a desired area size instead of using width and height (Thank you to Vynce for suggesting this)

+#### Version 2.7.7 (10th October 2018)
+* Fixed instances where '--query' would be applied to all roms if a faulty filename was given on command line (Thank you to Razile89 for reporting this)

+#### Version 2.7.6 (7th October 2018)
+* Added 'Found', 'Not found' and 'Total' to output
+* Re-added 'aga' Amiga detection for OpenRetro after refactoring
+* Added 'resource' attribute to 'output' nodes which enables user to directly export wheel as marquee by adding a <output type="marquee" resource="wheel"/> node to artwork.xml

+#### Version 2.7.5 (21st September 2018)
+* Fixed a bug where 'brackets="false"' in config.ini would be flipped (Thanks to Vynce for reporting this)
+* Completely refactored pass procedures for cleaner code and to enable '--query' option
+* Added '--query' command line option.
+This option requires a single rom file to be passed on command line aswell, otherwise it will be ignored (Thank you to AnalogHero and Vynce for suggesting this)
+* Added scrapers to 'psx' and 'pc' platforms when using Simple Mode

+#### Version 2.7.4 (11th September 2018)
+* Added '--unpack' command line option and config.ini options which enables the calculation of the checksum of the file inside 7z and zip files instead of the base file itself.
+Only relevant for 'screenscraper' module and requires 'p7zip' installed. (```$ sudo apt-get install p7zip-full``` for Debian base systems)
+* Added 'inputFolder' to [main] section of config.ini
+* Added 'gamelistFolder' to [main] section of config.ini
+* Added 'mediaFolder' to [main] section of config.ini

+#### Version 2.7.3 (4th September 2018)
+* Improved image cropping to now also crop black borders, but only for screenshots (Thank you to 'chipsnblip' for suggesting this)
+* Made 'import' base folder configurable in config.ini
+* Fixed bug in 'import' scraping module that caused dummy titles to be saved to localdb when scraping media resources
+* Changed 'curl' to 'wget' in update_skyscraper.sh script to avoid curl requirement

+#### Version 2.7.2 (2nd September 2018)
+* Fixed bug that caused the <marquee> nodes to disappear from gamelist.xml when skipping entries (Thanks to ozy24 for reporting this)
+* Added ###TITLE### tag to import scraping module (Thanks to ozy24 for suggesting this)
+* Updated import definition examples and documentation to include ###TITLE### tag and ###AGES### tag
+* Updated priorities.xml.example to also include 'import' under 'title'
+* Added 'Did you know' hints when running Skyscraper
+* Added '--nohints' to disable hints.
+Can also be set in config.ini

+#### Version 2.7.1 (28th August 2018)
+* Made sure 'Skyscraper's choice' only appears once per entry when using interactive mode
+* Added 'sidescaling' attribute to 'gamebox' compositor effect node (Thanks to darkvader for suggesting this)

+#### Version 2.7.0 (27th August 2018)
+* Added scraping module specific configs in config.ini to allow different userCreds per scraping module
+* Added 'igdb' scraping module
+* Added '--interactive' mode which will ask user to choose the best result
+* Changed release date patterns to regexps for cleaner code
+* Fixed bug which caused <video> tags to disappear when skipping entries with emulationstation (thank you to ozy24 for reporting this)
+* Reached commit number 1000!!!
+I'm gonna celebrate by coding some more
+* Conformed [homedir] to be '~' everywhere
+* Added several aliases to platforms to better support all scraping modules
+* Added option for custom header when initiating network requests
+* When generating search names, all instances of ' v.X' and ' rev.X' are now removed prior to search
+* Added '--unattendskip' option to allow for always skipping existing entries without user input (thank you to ozy24 for suggesting this)

+#### Version 2.6.0 (25th August 2018)
+* Added 'mobygames' scraping module

 #### Version 2.5.8 (24th August 2018)
 * Fixed bug in 'genesis' platform when using the 'screenscraper' module
 * Added 'megacd' platform support